 The sponsors of the Colorado State Open make it possible to draw high calliber players to Colorado who provide the Denver-Metro area with the best in live tennis each year.
-For 2012, Global Down Syndrome Foundation is partnering with the Colorado State Open.
+For 2013, we are happy and thankful to welcome back the Global Down Syndrome Foundation for partnering with the Colorado State Open.
 Great sponsors like them and our other sponsors help provide the best tennis in Colorado.

 Enjoy the best at the Colorado State Open.

-Whether celebrating a victory or getting over a loss enjoy a beverage in the Grey Goose Lounge.
-The lounge will be open between, Wednesday, September 12 through Saturday, September 15.
+Whether celebrating a victory or getting over a loss, enjoy a beverage in the CSO Lounge.
+The lounge will be open between 5-10pm for the duration of the tournament.
 All proceeds benefit the Tennis for Kids Outreach program.

 A Big Thanks to Our Sponsors!

 Support this great event and promote your business.